First Drive: 2018 Kia Rio Hatchback Review

 Kia certainly isn’t slacking when it comes to its exterior styling, thanks almost entirely to Mr. Peter Schreyer (former Audi design head), who brought home countless design awards in recent years.

-Redesigned with some heavy European flair, the Rio’s new look is streamlined yet beefy and sculpted.
+Redesigned with a heavy dose of European flair, the Rio’s new look is streamlined yet beefy and sculpted.
 Styling is always a personal preference, but there’s no doubt this hatchback has some serious curb appeal, and so do many others in this class.
-But this 5-door sits lower than most of them, and with its new wider, longer stance, it definitely sports a more aerodynamic presence, which separates it from the pack.
+But this 5-door sits lower than most of them, and with its new, wider, longer stance, it definitely sports a more aerodynamic presence, which separates it from the pack.

 silver 2018 Kia Rio Hatchback parked on road in front of old Quebec building